lukasbystricky/GSoC_FFD/README.md

 ### `PostProcessor.cs`

 The PostProcessor class contains routines to export the data (velocity, pressure, errors, geometry information) to [VTK](http://www.vtk.org/) files.
-This data can then be analyzed or plotted using such programs as [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) or [ParaView] (http://www.paraview.org/).
+This data can then be analyzed or plotted using such programs as [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) or [ParaView](http://www.paraview.org/).

 ![Lid driven cavity](img/cavity_re100_mag.png)